Tatyana-Defi/DorcinvilTatyana.github.io/index.md

-# Catching Data Quality Issues Before They Break Your ML System
+# Catching Data Quality Issues in Recommendation Systems Using Great-Expectations Principles
-### A Practical Guide Using Great-Expectations-Style Checks
 *By Tatyana Dorcinvil*

 ---